NFL Recap: Baltimore Ravens vs. Cincinnati Bengals 19:17

 Ravens vs. Bengals: Turbulent start of the second half

 The second half started turbulently.
-McPherson opened with a kickoff into touch, after which the Ravens marched into the opposing half and played a fourth try.
+McPherson opened with a kickoff into touch, following which the Ravens marched into the opposing half and played a fourth try.
 Jackson, however, threw a deep ball over a completely open Tylan Wallace – he had previously threw over Devin Duvernay.

 Directly in return, Burrow threw an interception to his former LSU teammate linebacker Patrick Queen.
 Tucker then put Baltimore back in the lead with a 56-yard field goal.